 Auxiliary police officers are required to maintain proficiency with firearms used in the course of their assignments.
 Auxiliary police officers shall comply with all training and qualification requirements set forth in the Firearms Policy.

-209.11.1 CONCEALED FIREARMS
+a.
+CONCEALED FIREARMS

 This applies for Level I and II only